ztrue/tracerr/README.md

 > Benchmarks done on a MacBook Pro 2015 with go 1.11.

-Benchmarks for creation a new error with a stack trace of different depth:
+Benchmarks for creating a new error with a stack trace of different depth:

 ```
 BenchmarkNew/5    200000    5646 ns/op    976 B/op   4 allocs/op